 William took his story to the local authorities and word of the discovery made it to Max Benjamin, the owner of Walindi Plantation Dive Resort, who was rather dubious but felt that the story should be checked out and the rest, as they say, is history…

-It achieved its legendary status initially from its role in the Japanese Navy’s devastating surprise attack on Pearl Harbor in December 1941.
+It achieved a legendary status from its role in the devastating Japanese surprise attack on Pearl Harbor 1941.

-But it was the Zero’s eventual role as the transport of choice for the infamous Kamikaze (Divine Wind) suicide pilots that ingrained it into the psyche of a generation.
+But it was the Zero’s role with the infamous Kamikaze (Divine Wind) suicide pilots that ingrained it into the psyche of a generation.

 More than 3000 volunteer pilots, some as young as 17, gave their lives in what they believed were divine missions to protect Japan.

-It was a devastating and demoralizing strategy, but one that eventually failed due to the rapidly declining manufacturing capability of Japan compared to the overwhelming one of the USA.
+It was a devastating and demoralizing strategy, but one that eventually failed due to the rapidly declining manufacturing capability of Japan once the tide of war changed.

-Initially such attacks were on an ad-hoc basis when damaged planes were deliberately crashed into Allied ships in a final attempt by the pilot to inflict as much damage as possible.
+Initially such attacks were on an ad-hoc basis with damaged planes being deliberately crashed into Allied ships in a final attempt by the pilot to inflict as much damage as possible.

 But in October 1944 the Japanese Naval Air Force deployed specially modified Zeros from Air Group 201 in the Philippines in the Battle of Leyte and before the war ended a total of 49 Allied ships had been sunk by Kamikaze attacks.

-Max and his wife Cecilie are both very knowledgeable about WWII history and were fascinated by the newly found wreck, so they tried to piece together the history of the plane using a combination of factual Japanese military war time records and anecdotal stories from local villagers.
+Max and his wife Cecilie and were fascinated by the newly found wreck and tried to piece together the history of the plane using a combination of factual Japanese military war time records and anecdotal stories from local villagers.